saw-jan/gofakes3/README.md

 Notable differences:

-* Use modified xml library to handle control chars
+* Use modified xml library to handle more control chars
 * Func `getVersioningConfiguration` will return empty when unversioned
 * New func in `backend` interface: `CopyObjcet`
+* Support authentication with AWS Signature V4